Main menu

 She and her mate might not be of breeding quality, if their line histories are not known then you could be breeding faults and then there is the issue of finding permanent loving homes for the youngsters produced.

-Unless you are planning to keep them all then you might also need a Licence in order to offer them to members of the public (even if offered free of charge) or selling them to a pet store -
+Unless you are planning to keep them all then you might also need a Licence in order to offer them to members of the public, even if offered free of charge, or sell them to a pet store which is highly unlikely to filter prospective adopters and may lead to the babies moving into unsuitable homes.